-The Audit Committee comprises three governors and one co-opted member.
+The Audit Committee comprises five members.
 The Accounting Officer and Chair are excluded from membership.
 The committee meets termly and provides a forum for reporting by the College's internal, regularity and financial statements auditors, who have access to the committee for independent discussion, without the presence of College management.
 The committee also considers other relevant reports.
+The Audit Committee also advises the Corporation on the appointment of internal, regularity and financial statements auditors and their remuneration for both audit and non-audit work as well as reporting annually to the Corporation.